 Reviews were previously known as appeals and dealt with by Bedfordshire Police Professional Standards Department (PSD) or the Independent Office for Police Conduct (IOPC).

 If a request to review is submitted to either the IOPC or the OPCC and they are not the correct review body, then they will forward it to the correct review body and notify the complainant that this has happened.
+A complaint review can be made via our website.

 What a review means